 These plots were all produced in R, primarily using the

 chordDiagram() function in the circlize package.
-A while ago I wrote a post with more details on creating animated chord diagrams.
-The specific code for the plots above gets a bit overwhelming (and is poorly commented) so I am hesitant to put it on Github, especially because the more complicated parts for defining the lines for the global regions can now be done much more easily using the new
+A while ago I wrote a post with details on creating animated chord diagrams.
+The specific code for the plots above gets a bit overwhelming (and is poorly commented) so I am hesitant to put it online, especially because the more complicated parts for defining the lines for the global regions can now be done much more easily using the new

 group argument in the